spgar/ccgscrape/README.md

 # scgscrape
-Scrapes SCG decks into JSON.

 This is some NodeJS that will scrape a StarCityGames deck into JSON.
-Just pass in the deck id and get your JSON.
+Just pass in the deck id and get your JSON returned.

 http://localhost:8081/scrapedeck/?id=97366